Dual Degradation Representation for Joint Deraining and Low-Light Enhancement in the Dark: Proposed Method

 \subsection{Overview}

-Our $L^{2}RIRNet$ comprises two parts: the Pairwise Degradation Feature Vector Extraction Network (P-Net) and the Restoration network (R-Net).
-As illustrated in Figure \ref{kuangjia}, the P-Net extracts the degradation feature vector from the input image, which is then constrained by the contrastive learning loss described in Section \ref{3.2}.
-We aim to learn the information that affects the image quality of low-light-rainy images.
-The P-Net encodes the degradation operator into a low-dimensional feature to guide the restoration process using a U-Net-like network.
+Our L$^{2}$RIRNet consists of two key components: a Dual Degradation Representation Network (DDR-Net) and a Restoration Network.
+As depicted in Fig. \ref{kuangjia}, we utilize rainy and light attention maps to learn distinct degradation representations separately.
+The representation learning process is optimized through dual degradation contrastive loss (DDLoss).
+Our objective is to capture information that significantly influences the image quality of low-light-rainy images.
+The DDR-Net encodes the degradation operator into a low-dimensional feature to guide the restoration process, employing a U-Net-like network structure.
+Overall, the network is trained in two stages.
+We train the DDR-Net and Restoration-Net in the first stage for more accurate representations.
+In the second stage, we lock the DDR-Net and only train the Restoration-Net to improve the restoration performance further.

-Specifically, for the P-Net, we first calculate the fused feature $P_{en}$ via adaptive map module, encode the $P_{en}$ using Encoder, and then decode the latent features using Decoder:
+In the case of the DDR-Net, we initiate the process by acquiring a fusion degradation representation through $Att\_R$ and $Att\_L$.
+Subsequently, we derive the latent degradation representation $\Theta\_Latent$ using the Decoder:

-Subsequently, the R-Net uses the degradation feature vector obtained from the P-Net to guide the restoration process by the function R, which produces the output:
+where $\Phi_R(\bullet)$ and $\Phi_L(\bullet)$ denote the encoder in rainy and light branch, respectively. $\Theta$ is the degradation representation.
+Subsequently, the Restoration-Net utilizes the $\Theta\_Latent$ acquired from the DDR-Net to guide the restoration process, resulting in the final output:

-Finally, we obtain the restored image.
-We detail the key components below.
+Finally, the restored image is obtained.
+The key components are elaborated below.